Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Emergent logical unitary designs

-Finally we study the role of the decoder in error correction and the formation of unitary $1$-design.
-When using a specific decoder (neither random nor optimal), such as MWPM, one incurs logical Pauli errors due to the error degeneracy~\cite{stace2010error}, i.e. the ambiguity in the choice of matching.
-In this case, since the extra logical Pauli errors can form a logical 1-design (but not a 2-design or higher), the error correction threshold and $1$-design transition will be separated from the $(k\geq2)$-design transition, with $p_{c, \mathrm{MWPM}}\approx0.20$, much smaller than the $(k\geq 2)$-design threshold $p_c\approx0.88$, as shown in Fig.~\ref{fig:mwmd}.
-In the intervening phase the projected ensemble approximately consists of uniformly random logical Paulis, forming a 1-design but not a $(k\geq 2)$-design, and error correction fails due to the suboptimal decoder.
-This is illustrated in Fig.~\ref{fig:main_idea}(b).
+Finally we study the phase transitions in error correction and the formation of unitary $1$-design under a specific decoder (neither random nor optimal), such as MWPM.
+For MWPM decoder, one incurs logical Pauli errors due to the error degeneracy~\cite{stace2010error}, i.e. the ambiguity in the choice of matching.
+In this case, since the extra logical Pauli errors can form a logical 1-design (but not a 2-design or higher), the error correction threshold and $1$-design transition will be separated from the $(k\geq2)$-design transition, with $p_{c, \mathrm{MWPM}}\approx0.20$, much smaller than the $(k\geq 2)$-design threshold $p_c\approx0.87$, as shown in Fig.~\ref{fig:mwmd}.
+The wide discrepancy in thresholds between the MWPM decoder and the optimal decoder arises due to the different information available to the two decoders: our MWPM uses only syndrome data and no prior information on the noise, while the optimal decoder uses full knowledge of the configuration of coherent errors.